Artificial Intelligence Cold War: United States

 In June 2021, the US Senate approved the U.S. Innovation and Competition Act providing around 250 billion US dollars public money support to the US technological and manufacturing industry.
 The alleged Chinese threat in the area of technology helped secure a strong bipartisan support for the new legislation, amounting to the largest industrial policy move by the US in decades.
 Chinese authorities reproached to the US that the bill was “full of cold war zero-sum thinking”.

 The legislative bill is aimed at strengthening capabilities in the area of technology, such as quantum computing and AI specifically to face the competitive threat from China perceived as urgent.
 Senator Chuck Schumer, the leader of the Senate majority and one of the sponsors of the industrial policy bill invoked the threat of authoritarian regimes that want “grab the mantle of global economic leadership and own the innovations”.

 In 2022, U.S. Innovation and Competition Act was amended and turned into the Chips and Science Act with planned spending of 280 billion US dollars, 53 billion thereof are allocated directly to subsidies for semiconductors manufacturing.

 Commentators identified possible positive effects on innovation from the US attempts to compete with China in a perceived rivalry.

-Among the main benefices of the US CHIPS Act are the semiconductor producers Intel, TSMC and Micron Technology.
+Among the main beneficiaries of the US CHIPS Act are the semiconductor producers Intel, TSMC and Micron Technology.

 European Chips Act

-In February 2022, the EU has introduced its own European Chips Act initiative.
+In February 2022, the European Union introduced its own European Chips Act initiative.
 The background of the initiative would be the objective of European strategic autonomy.
 The EU's initiative puts forward subsidies of 30 billion euros to encourage manufacturing of semiconductors in the EU.
-The company US Intel is one beneficiary of the initiative.
+The US company Intel is one beneficiary of the initiative.

-Shortcomings of the AI Cold War narrative

-Concerns have been expressed by academics and observers about the validity and soundness of the AI Cold War narrative.